salsa-rs/salsa/book/src/rfcs/RFC0010-Parallel-Friendly-Caching.md

 * To integrate chalk caching with salsa more deeply, we need to be able to handle cycles more gracefully.
     * In chalk, cycles are handled by iterating until a fixed-point is reached.
 This could be useful in other salsa applications as well.
     * For this to work, we need caching of *provisional results* that are produced during those iterations.
 These results should not be exposed outside the cycle.
-    * In general, it would be simpler if we could move cycle handling to *per-thread*, although there are limits to how much we can do this.
 * We are moving towards a 'parallel by default' future for Salsa.
     * Eventual goal: Cache hit requires only reads (no locks).
     * Creates the option of queries where a cache hit requires no atomic writes.